UNLOQIO/unloq-php-sdk/docs/laravel-passwordless-authentication.md

 ```php
 Auth::routes();
 ```
-This will load the authentication routes, that can be found here
+This will load the authentication routes, that can be found here:
 > vendor/laravel/framework/src/Illuminate/Routing/Router.php

 within the auth() method.
 You will need to decide what to do with the unused routes.